Chart Color Schemes

 The level of residential development activity in Freemans Reach is very low in comparison to the average area assessed nationally by AreaSearch

-Freemans Reach has seen only 2 residential development approvals in the past five years, from January 1st, 2017 to December 31st, 2021.
-This minimal development indicates a mature area with limited new housing opportunities during this period.
-While this can support property values through restricted supply, it also suggests a stable and settled market with less turnover of dwellings in Freemans Reach compared to Greater Sydney.
+Freemans Reach has seen two residential developments approved in the past five years.
+This minimal development suggests a mature area with limited new housing opportunities.
+While this can support property values through restricted supply, it also indicates a stable and settled market with less turnover compared to Greater Sydney, where construction is 90% higher per person on average.

 Frequently Asked Questions - Development